flub78/dusk_gvv/README.md

 ## GVV testing

-Even if it is still actively maintained, regarding automated testing GVV can be considered legacy.
+Even if it is still actively maintained, most GVV automated tests were obsolete in april 2023.

-* as phpunit was poorly integrated with CodeIgniter 2.x, the unit tests are written with CIUnit which cannot generate junit.xml
+* as phpunit was poorly integrated with CodeIgniter 2.x, the initial unit tests are written with CIUnit which cannot generate junit.xml

+* phpunit tests were limited to some libraries and helpers no controllers and they were not working anymore.
+A the time of the project start phpunit was not officialy supported in CodeIgniter.
+Some third parties have provided partial support but these project are no more maintained.

+* End to end tests were developed in Ruby with watir.
+The environment was difficult to deploy, it implied to master another programing language and the tests were made obsolete by the swith of the GUI to Bootstrap.

-* I'll try to regain control with Dusk tests.
+* this project is an effort to regain control with Dusk tests.
 They may be a little slow for some purpose but at least it is a way to get minimal automated test covergage.

 * One difficulty comes the table dependencies, accounts and membres are needed to create gliders, gileders and pilots are required to create flights, etc.